 - Track trends on the same device

 This article is educational and not diagnostic.
-Reaction time varies naturally with stress, fatigue, caffeine timing, practice effects, and device latency.
+Reaction time varies naturally with fatigue, stress, practice effects and device latency.